Unofficial Historical Website for the Palace Hotel, San Francisco.

 Throughout the main hallway in the Palace Hotel, there are various display cases with original artifacts from the hotel dating from 1909 up until the 1980s.
 The images on the right showcase the items that were displayed during my 2019 visit.

 It is easy to search online and come across countless photographs, menus, letters, and other paper ephemera from the Palace Hotel.
 I tend to look past the ubiquitous artifacts and focus on those that were used in everyday life in the Palace.
-Such items I look for include original hotel fixtures, silver, keys and fobs, and among the most elusive - gold rimmed china and etched crystal from its dining room service.
+Such items I look for include original hotel fixtures, silver, keys and fobs, and among the most elusive - Gold Service china and etched crystal from its dining room service.

 Palace Artifacts